How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 Teaching grammar might seem intimidating.
 If you have never taught grammar, that is natural.
 The next time you find yourself thinking, how do I build a grammar lesson?, follow the basic structure you would with any other lesson.
 Scaffold.
 Review.
 Provide multiple learning opportunities.

-When I build a grammar lesson plan, I plan for 20 minutes.
+When I build a grammar lesson plan, I plan for 20 minutes of class time.
 The following class period, we often review the idea, apply it to our writing, or analyze a piece of literature or nonfiction with our grammar concept.